cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/README.md

 # Microservice based Application in Kubernetes using Cloud Curriculum Sample Application "Bulletinboard"
 - In the following **5 exercises** you will learn how to make available a microservice based business application in Kubernetes.
-- As sample application we are using a slightly adapted version of **Bulletinboard from the Cloud Curriculum**.
-The Bulletinboard is build up by two individual microservices - Bulletinboard-Ads and Bulletinboard-Users, which communicate across each others to list, create and delete Advertisements.
+- As sample application we are using a slightly adapted version of **[Bulletinboard from the Cloud Curriculum](https://github.wdf.sap.corp/cc-java-dev/cc-coursematerial/wiki)**.
+- The Bulletinboard is build up by two individual microservices - **Bulletinboard-Ads** and **Bulletinboard-Users**, which communicate across each others to **list**, **create** and **delete Advertisements**.
 Both have an own database to store data.
-- The overall structure of Bulletinboard, incl. the different K8s entities, needed for Kubernetes can be found in the following picture.
+- The overall structure of Bulletinboard, incl. the different **K8s entities**, needed for Kubernetes can be found in the following picture.

 <img src="images/k8s-bulletinboard-target-picture-detail-3.png" width="800" />